 - Funding for my research assistantship comes from a grant, so how could we negotiate over that?

-Stand Up for Graduate Student Employees (SUGSE) is a grassroots organization of graduate-student workers at Brown University.
-SUGSE was founded in 2014 to advocate for graduate-student workers; SUGSE’s accomplishments include fighting to save sixth-year funding and winning dental insurance for all graduate-student workers.
+Graduate Labor Organization (GLO) is a grassroots organization of graduate student-workers at Brown University.
+GLO was brought into being by the efforts of activists grads involved with Stand Up for Graduate Students Employees (SUGSE), which was established in 2014 to advocate for graduate student-workers.
+Foundational accomplishments include fighting to save sixth-year funding, winning dental insurance for all graduate student-workers, and ratifying the first collective bargaining agreement for graduate student-workers at an Ivy League university.
 Our hundreds of members come from departments and schools within the university.
 We are affiliated with the American Federation of Teachers (AFT) and the Rhode Island Federation of Teachers and Health Professionals (RIFTHP).

-We do!
-SUGSE was founded and is run by graduate-student workers, and it’s graduate-student workers who will run the day-to-day operations of our union.
+GLO was founded and is run by graduate student-workers, and it’s graduate student-workers who run the day-to-day operations of our union.
 The foundation of our organization is learning about each other, thinking about what we could achieve together in a union, and taking action to build collective power to achieve our goals.
 We will work together to listen to each other and think creatively about shared goals and how we can collectively achieve them.
-Any member is eligible to take on leadership positions and there are a variety of roles our members can play once we win our election.
+We are currently in the process of selecting the Union Executive Board.

-In the spring of 2017, after a referendum, we decided to join the American Federation of Teachers (AFT), a national union with a reputation for respecting the independence of its locals, which reflects the extent to which our members value SUGSE’s autonomy.
-The AFT will support our efforts to advocate for graduate-student workers by sharing key resources, including legal counsel and organizing assistance.
+In the spring of 2017, after a referendum, we joined the American Federation of Teachers (AFT), a national union with a reputation for respecting the independence of its locals, which reflects the extent to which our members value GLO’s autonomy.
+The AFT supports our efforts to advocate for graduate student-workers by sharing key resources, including legal counsel and organizing assistance.

-We do.
-We want our bargaining committee to consist of members from every program and department to make sure all voices are represented.
-We will have legal assistance from the AFT, but we develop our proposals and we sit at the negotiating table.
+The Bargaining Committee is a group of graduate student-workers who represent our interests in negotiating with the university.
+Our Bargaining Committee is selected prior to the beginning of bargaining each year, and is composed of members from departments and programs across the University, to make sure all voices are represented.
+We have legal assistance from the AFT, but we develop our proposals and we sit at the negotiating table.

 Graduate workers at dozens of state universities, from the University of California system to Rutgers, have long had successful grad unions, and our colleagues at private universities like New York University and Tufts University have recently joined them in this endeavor.
 For more on graduate-worker unionization see our page on unions across the US as well as our timeline on the history of unionization at private universities.